joynal/mongodb-cluster/readme.md

 Sample MongoDB sharded cluster with SSL enabled.
 This cluster will run on a single machine, each component will start on separate process & port.
 This cluster partitioned into three shards, each shard contains two data members and one arbitrary member.

+For more details follow this article, [Create a MongoDB sharded cluster with SSL enabled](https://hackernoon.com/create-a-mongodb-sharded-cluster-with-ssl-enabled-dace56bc7a17).

 ## Architecture

 ![Alt text](images/architecture.png "MongoDB cluster architecture")